zeruhur/plerion/_build/md/plerion.md

 ## Destruction and Repairs

-Permanently restoring one damaged system or one point of Armor, HP or INT requires some time and an WIL Save.
+Permanently restoring one damaged module or one point of Armor, HP or INT requires some time and an WIL Save.

 How long it takes and how much it costs is up to the Referee, but typically each repair roll will take 2d6+6 hours and cost 1d6% of the vehicle’s original cost.
 The Referee should also determine if all the necessary parts are available and, if not, how they can be obtained.

 ## Jury Rigging
 In combat or another emergency, it may not be possible to make repairs that will last, but there may just be time to jury rig something that works for as long as is needed.

-Make an WIL Save to restore one Hull point, or a single damaged system.
+Make an WIL Save to restore one Hull point, or a single damaged module.
 The repair lasts for 1d6 rounds.

-## Starship Systems
+## Starship Modules
-A starship may have one or more of the following systems installed.
+A starship may have one or more of the following modules installed.
 This is not an exhaustive list, so if something you want isn’t here just ask the Referee.
-While some systems act passively or are always on, others may require an ability save - typically WIL - to operate.
+While some modules act passively or are always on, others may require an ability save - typically WIL - to operate.

 - **Cargo Bay**  (broad): An area of the vehicle set aside for cargo or other storage.
 May include equipment for moving cargo such as cranes, fork-lifts, loader exoskeletons or anti-grav handlers.
 - **Combat Drones**: A number of small vehicles which are deployed en-masse for reconnaissance or combat purposes.
 The idea of combat drones is to carry the fight away from the main ship and overwhelm the enemy with a large number of attackers.
 Each drone launched becomes an independent weapon under the control of one or more gunners.
 Each gunner can control a number of drones equal to their WIL/3.
 Roll attack and damage for each drone as if they are an independent vehicle.
 - **Crew Quarters** (broad): Section of the vessel dedicated to crew cabins, including common areas.
 Present only in long-distance or particularly luxurious ships.
 In other cases the crew sleeps in bunks.
 - **Cryogenic/Stasis Chambers**  (broad): Provides enough chambers for all the crew and passengers to effectively sleep for the duration of a long journey without any aging effects or food & water requirements.
 - **ECM Array**: Electronic Counter-measures devices used to spy on, disrupt or jam enemy communications and scanners.
-- **Emergency Power**: A system of small backup power sources, distributed throughout the vehicle or ship, which provides minimal power when all other sources are unavailable.
+- **Emergency Power**: A module of small backup power sources, distributed throughout the vehicle or ship, which provides minimal power when all other sources are unavailable.
 For most vehicles, this would mean minimal life-support and lighting only.
 - **Escape Pod**: A small, low-powered lifeboat capable of automated sub-light travel to the nearest habitable world.
 - **Flight Deck or Shuttle Bay**  (broad): An area of the vehicle where other, smaller, vehicles such as fighters or shuttle craft can be launched and recovered.
+- **Integrated Artificial Intelligence**: Purchasable and installable on advanced worlds, this module allows all ship systems to be integrated with a self-aware artificial intelligence that can assist the crew and steer the ship when needed.
+IIAs are illegal in some areas.
 - **Interior Scanners**: Cameras and/or sensors inside the vehicle which can be used to track passengers & crew or other creatures on board.
 - **Laboratory or Science Facility**: Facilities for carrying out some form of scientific investigation or study.
 May be a laboratory capable of a variety of basic scientific functions or several specific facilities each focused on one particular science, such as an Astrometrics Lab.
 - **Life Support**: Seals the vehicle against the outside atmosphere (or lack thereof) and provides breathable air.
 May also provide a food & water supply and waste reclamation facilities for an extended trip.